MarekOnd/MarekOnd.github.io/content/en/about.md

 - knowledge of theoretical and applied mathematics
 - analytical thinking
-- data analysis (from ELI internship)
+- experience with data analysis
 - programming skills

 ### Languages